top of page

 Paul Agostini

-I first started with the SG Classic multi stick bundle using a Ropeman1 and Kong Duck as locking devices for the both the lineman's and tether rope as an upgrade instead of the prusik loops/knots .
-It makes life so much easier to adjust the rope length.
-Then I switched over to the rappel bundle which elimates the 10' tether and one of the locking devices.
-Both climbing methods are mentioned below with a few changes between the two.
+I initially began using the SG Classic multi stick bundle with a Ropeman1 and Kong Duck as locking devices for both the lineman's and tether rope, upgrading from prusik loops/knots.
+This adjustment greatly simplifies the process of adjusting the rope length.
+Subsequently, I transitioned to the rappel bundle, which removes the 10' tether and one of the locking devices, replacing them with the rappel rope and the Madrock Safeguard (rappel/locking device).
+Both climbing techniques are detailed below, with some variations between the two.

 SG Classic Rappel bundle with upgraded rope (ALL STINI GEAR)